Frontiers-PackForge/CosmicCore/README.md

 ### All Files with the extension `.mtl` and `.obj` are All Rights reserved.
 ### All assets in `resources/assets/cosmiccore/textures` are licensed under All Rights Reserved by default
 Exclusions to this rule are as follows
- - All files contained in the subfolder(s) `items` are licensed as MIT
+ - All files contained in the subfolder(s) `item` are licensed as MIT
  - All files contained in the subfolder(s) `block` EXCLUDING `iris` are licensed as MIT

 ```